 Everybody has a favorite geologic term.
 Mine has been “Christmas tree laccolith” for years, since I learned the term in college.
 My first summer in Big Sky, after the snow melted, I hiked to the top of Andesite Mountain, next to Lone Peak, and found a plaque on the summit that had been buried under snow all winter.
 The faded plaque told the geologic story of the area and informed me that “Lone Peak is a Christmas-tree Laccolith”.
 That’s when I knew I had found Home.

-*** Pre-ordered books will ship in October.
+*** Pre-ordered books from Amazon etc. will ship in early October.
+I have signed copies ready to ship now!